 The Lifespan TR1200-Glow Up Under Desk Treadmill is a compact walking pad that can encourage physical activity during your work day.
 With a 2.25-horsepower motor, it’s very quiet, and reaches a max speed of 4 miles per hour.
 Although it’s a bit pricier than some competitors, it comes fully assembled and boasts a 350-pound max user limit.

 Need a quiet treadmill to get your steps in?
-GGR Senior Staff Writer and certified personal trainer Lauren Strong uses the smaller version of our the LifeSpan TR1200, the TR1000, in her 900-square-foot home with her husband, and he’s never once heard this under-desk treadmill’s motor.
-Lauren also uses this treadmill during work Zoom meetings, though this writer has never once heard a peep out of this cardio machine.
+Former GGR Senior Staff Writer and certified personal trainer Lauren Strong uses the smaller version of the LifeSpan TR1200, the TR1000, in her 900-square-foot home with her husband, and he’s never once heard this under-desk treadmill’s motor.
+Lauren also uses this treadmill during virtual work meetings, though this writer has never once heard a peep out of this cardio machine.

+For those reasons, we rated it a 5 out of 5 for workout experience (because nobody likes to run or walk on a loud treadmill).
 This is due to the 2.25 CHP motor, which is much more powerful than what you typically see in an under-desk treadmill.
 A better motor not only means less noise and quicker speeds, but it also ensures this treadmill will last much longer than other picks.
 The powerful motor, along with a 350-pound weight capacity, also makes this our top pick for the best under-desk treadmill for a heavy person.

 LifeSpan TR1000 under-desk treadmill in use

-PriceAround $1,499
+PriceAround $1,299

-Weight117 lbs
+Weight77.6 lbs

-Weight capacity350 lbs
+Weight capacity330 lbs

 Motor2.25 CHP